MrLixm/MrLixm.github.io/content/blog/0007/mari-color-management.rst

 Color-management in Mari
 ########################

-:summary: Trying to shine some light on a big issues source for artists.
+:summary: Trying to shine some light on a big source of issues for artists.

 :status: draft